 To me, this was enlightening.
 It’s certainly not an unlawful business practice – what he’s doing lending his name to products.
 And it’s making the billionaire tycoon more money.
 Fair enough.
 But it said to me: “Donald J. Trump businessman” is certainly nothing like the image of a Henry Ford or a Steve Jobs or a Nelson Rockefeller (41st U.S. Vice-President).
 Instead, I was left wondering: is Trump going after the U.S. presidency to lend his name to “America,” like he has done to other products he wants to hawk for personal profit?
 Is he letting “America” take all the risk?
 Why not?
 That is his business.
 I want to see him asked these questions during one of the presidential debates, which start September 26.

 For more that 100 years, U.S. presidents – Democrats and Republicans – have been increasingly running the United States like a business enterprise rather than a political community.
 Like them, Trump as president of “America” would amplify this fundamental problem of our nation, big time.
 During an ABC-TV 20/20 interview (Friday night, Nov 20, 2015), before he won the Republican nomination, Trump was asked what he would do should he lose in November.
 He admitted it was possible, noting that he was up against many “not stupid people.”
 He then quickly added, “What’s next?
 I go back to what I was doing.”
 It’s an answer that speaks volumes.

 ©2016 by Charles Strohmer

-A note from Charles: If you want more of the perspectives that Waging Wisdom seeks to present, I want to invite you to follow this blog.
+A note from Charles: If you want more of the perspectives that Waging Wisdom seeks to present, I want to invite you to follow this blog for a while to see if you like it.
 Just click here and find the “Follow” button in the right margin, enter your email address, and then click “Follow.”
-You will then receive a very short email notice when I publish a new post.
+You will receive a very short email notice when I publish a new post.
 Thank you.